Deniz Burnham

 Deniz Melissa Burnham (born October 1, 1985) is a lieutenant in the United States Navy Reserve and NASA astronaut.
 She worked as a drilling engineer based in Wasilla, Alaska before working with NASA.
+She is set to make her first spaceflight in March 2027 as a flight engineer aboard Soyuz MS-30, serving on Expedition 75/76 aboard the International Space Station.

 Early life and education

 Burnham was born at Incirlik Air Base in Adana, Turkey to parents Ed and Şahver Burnham.
 She relocated various times throughout her childhood due to her military family.
 Her Turkish mother had aspired to be a military officer and she later joined the United States Air Force.

 Eventually, Burnham moved to Fairfield, California, graduating from Vanden High School.
 In 2007, she graduated from the University of California, San Diego with a bachelor's degree in chemical engineering and in 2017, graduated from the University of Southern California with a master's degree in mechanical engineering.
 During her time in graduate school, Burnham served as an intern at the NASA Ames Research Center.

 Career

 For more than a decade, Burnham led offshore oil drilling operations in various locations across the United States and Canada.
 Burnham currently serves in the United States Navy Reserve as the executive officer of a shipyard operations unit in Alameda, California.
+In July 2026, she was designated as back up crew for the Soyuz MS-29 flight from the Baikonur Cosmodrome in Kazakhstan.